-Professional Dental Cleanings and Dental Exam From Plainville, CT Dentist Office
+Get Professional Dental Cleanings & Exams in Plainville, CT

 At your first visit to Gentle Dental Care, Plainville, CT dentist Dr. Thomas Peltzer will perform a thorough dental exam, take a full set of X-rays, and discuss your prior dental and medical history with you.
 He will advise you of any immediate concerns that need to be addressed, and together you will make a treatment plan to get your teeth and mouth in good condition.
 You will have the opportunity to ask questions and get answers about your care with us.
 Depending on the length of your consultation, you may have professional dental cleanings that day or schedule it for your next appointment.
 Trust us for dental cleanings and exams in Plainville, CT.

 For an established patient, a regular dental exam will be performed by Plainville, CT dentist Dr. Peltzer or one of our hygienists.
 Frequent checkups are very important.
 They give us the opportunity to note any changes or problems that have occurred since your last visit, so we can take action to fix them before they become major issues.
 Here is what to expect: